Mental Health Services for Medical Students

 If you are seeking long-term treatment, or if we recommend long-term treatment beyond the initial counseling sessions, our clinicians can assist with referring you to a mental health specialist who can provide care tailored to your needs.

 Mental health services for medical students are overseen by Kathleen S. Isaac, PhD.

 For emergency mental health care when the Student Health Service is closed, the following free and confidential resources are available 24 hours a day, 7 days a week:

 - If you are in danger or need immediate medical attention, call 911.

 - For immediate connection to licensed mental health counselors, call the Corporate Counseling Associates 24-Hour Helpline at 1-800-833-8707.

 - For crisis intervention and suicide prevention, call Trevor Lifeline at 1-866-488-7386.
 Trevor Lifeline is part of the Trevor Project—a leading national organization in providing emergency services for LGBTQ young people.

 We encourage students who use these resources to follow up with Student Health Services the next business day.
 We will provide ongoing support and connect you, or someone you care about, to further mental health care.

 Make an Appointment

 To schedule an appointment for a routine consultation, call our office at 212-263-5489.
-You can also email Dr. Okun at email@example.com or Katherine Soller, Student Health and Mental Health Services Administrative Director, at firstname.lastname@example.org.
+You can also email Dr. Isaac at email@example.com and Jasmine Charlon, NP, student health director of clinical services, at firstname.lastname@example.org.
 We are located at 334 East 25th Street, suite 104.